This story is based on original Viking Age poems

 Frigg - Frija - Frea -Frīg

 Long before the world became as it is today, the goddess Frigg and her husband Odin were seated in the great throne Hildskaft, looking out over the worlds.
 Odin began mocking Frigg claiming that one of her protégées on earth was having babies with a jötun in a cave whereas Odin’s own protégée, Geirröd, was the king of his own land.
 Frigg answered that she cared nothing for the likes of Odin’s protégée since he was so stingy he starved his guests.
-Odin claimed that this was a lie – and so Frigg and Odin made a bet and it was decided that Odin would visit king Gerröd to see for himself.
+Odin declared that this was a lie – and so Frigg and Odin made a bet and it was decided that Odin would visit king Gerröd to see for himself.

 Founder of Soldiser, designer & Norse mythology enthusiast from Skåne, Sweden.